gwangmu/eng-to-hangul/README.md

  * `eng-to-hangul` uses [`eng-to-ipa`](https://github.com/mphilli/English-to-IPA) from @mphilli for English-to-IPA transliteration.
  * It is not mandatory, but please let me know or leave a link to this repository if you use this.
  * Contributions and suggestions are always welcome 🙂, but please try to be *constructive*.
-No "rant" will be accepted.
+Ranters will get cursed for the next three generations.

 </details>
 <details>